AlmeidaRO/ML_Tools/Harvester Maintenance Prediction - App/README.md

 ## How to use
+- First, modify lines 30 and 31, replacing YOUR_PATH with the correct path on your computer, to access the files *.pkl.
 - Linux users: Download this folder.
 Open the terminal and go to the Harvester Maintenance Prediction - App folder.
   Then run the run.sh file
 - Windows users: Download this folder.
 Run the python launcher and go to the Harvester Maintenance Prediction - App folder.